 If you have these shrubs growing on terrain you own or if you get the owner’s permission, it’s perfectly okay to think of moving wild rose bushes into your garden.
-And there are lots of reasons to do so.
+There are lots of reasons to do so too.

 Moving Wild Rose Bushes

-Moving wild rose bushes is not difficult, and the plants are not picky about site.
-But you’ll want to be sure to transplant a wild rose at the right time, using a few wild rose transplant tips.
+Moving wild rose bushes is not difficult and the plants are not picky about site.
+Although, you’ll want to be sure to transplant a wild rose at the right time, using a few wild rose transplant tips.

 Wild Rose Transplant Tips